mkeke/2021-slide-puzzle/readme.md

 - Responsive layout, working on all types of screens
 - Playable on desktop and mobile
 - Scramble the puzzle
-- Click a tile to move into free space
+- Click a tile to move it into free space
 - Tile click moves several tiles if along the same path
 - Press arrow keys to move a tile to the free space
 - Complete: remove tile grid and display full image.
 Transition.